ZWMiller/PythonProjects/README.md

-In it's first iteration, the algorithm predicts the following for players that are still player or have retired after the year 2005 (using a probability threshold and then 1/2 the threshold for "maybe"):
+In it's first iteration, the algorithm predicts the following for players that are still player or have retired after the year 2005 (using a probability threshold and then 1/2 the threshold for "maybe"), assuming that they never play another inning (there is no averaging of stats to account for "rate of accrual"):

 Predicted HOF:
 ['Todd Helton', 'Barry Bonds', 'Omar Vizquel', 'Johnny Damon', 'Sammy Sosa',